8 Sights in Skagen, Denmark (with Map and Images)

 6. Skagen Bamsemuseum

 Skagen Teddy Bear Museum was inaugurated in August 1998 and is Scandinavia's first and only teddy bear museum.
 The Teddy Bear Museum consists of a small shop and two small floors with a museum.
-The museum is built up of small display cases, each of which tells a small story or shows an environment, e.g. there is a construction site with a shop, workers and a small mixing machine, or Hans Christian Andersen's fairy tale The Emperor's New Clothes in the shape of a teddy bear.
+The museum is built up of small display cases, each of which tells a little story or shows an environment, e.g. there is a construction site with a shop, workers and a small mixing machine, or Hans Christian Andersen's fairy tale The Emperor's New Clothes in the shape of a teddy bear.

 The Water Tower in Skagen is a water tower in Skagen, designed by the company G.R. Øllgaard.
 The 34-metre-high tower was built in 1934 and could hold 150 m3 of water.
 Today, the tower serves as a lookout tower.